Microsoft’s Azure and Amazon’s AWS: Which cloud platform is right for you?

 Microsoft has also made improvements to their Azure Active Directory (AD) Application Proxy service and added Business to Consumer (B2C) features making publishing easier for IT professionals.
 The new Azure AD improvements follow closely upon policy, printing and user perks unveiled earlier.
 On the Azure AD Application Proxy service side, publishing apps is now easier for IT pros.
 They now have the ability to use wildcard characters within the Azure AD Admin Center’s user interface.

-Both AWS and Azure have a wide range of storage options:
+Both AWS and Azure have a wide range of storage options and services, however:

 AWS and Azure each offer a broad range of databases purpose-built for specific application use cases.